Torquay: Arts

 In the early years of British cinema, Torquay was home to two production companies, Cairns Torquay Films and Torquay And Paignton Photoplay Productions, who in 1920, produced a total of three films between them.

-Recently, Devon Films, based in Torquay, has established itself as the Bay's latest film production company.
+Devon Films, one of the Bay's most important film production companies, is based in Torquay.

 The Princess Theatre, which is by the side of the harbour, is owned by Torbay Council and operated by ATG (Ambassador Theatre Group).
 With about 1,500 seats, it is Torquay's largest theatre and plays host to touring independent production companies.
 The Princess Theatre also holds weddings and other functions such as parties and large seminars.
 TOADS Theatre Company operates the Little Theatre in Meadfoot in the converted St Mark's Church, hosting both the company's own productions and those of visiting societies.
 Babbacombe Theatre is located on Babbacombe Downs and describes itself as having the longest-running summer season in the country, which lasts nine months.

-Torbay Council, along with other local bodies, administers Creative Torbay, a website for local cultural organizations, creatives and artists to promote their work.
+Torbay Council, along with other local bodies, administers Creative Torbay, a website for local cultural organisations, creatives and artists to promote their work.